Noisy Monitored Quantum Circuits: Acknowledgement

 \section{Acknowledgement}

 SXZ acknowledges the support from Innovation Program for Quantum Science and Technology (2024ZD0301700) and the National Natural Science Foundation of China (No. 12574546).
-SL's work at Princeton University was supported by the Gordon and Betty Moore Foundation through Grant No. GBMF8685 toward the Princeton theory program, the Gordon and Betty Moore Foundation’s EPiQS Initiative (Grant No. GBMF11070), the Office of Naval Research (ONR Grant No. N00014-20-1-2303), the Global Collaborative Network Grant at Princeton University, the Simons Investigator Grant No. 404513, the BSF Israel US foundation No. 2018226, the NSF-MERSEC (Grant No. MERSEC DMR 2011750), the Simons Collaboration on New Frontiers in Superconductivity, and the Schmidt Foundation at the Princeton University.
+SL's work at Princeton University was supported by the Gordon and Betty Moore Foundation through Grant No. GBMF8685 toward the Princeton theory program, the Gordon and Betty Moore Foundation’s EPiQS Initiative (Grant No. GBMF11070), the Global Collaborative Network Grant at Princeton University, the Simons Investigator Grant No. 404513, the NSF-MERSEC (Grant No. MERSEC DMR 2011750), the Simons Collaboration on New Frontiers in Superconductivity, and the Schmidt Foundation at the Princeton University.
 The work of S.- K.J. is supported by a start-up fund at Tulane University.